deanclark1/deanclark1/README.md

 ### At The Moment I'm..
 - Learning the weird parts of JS
 - Building fun projects
-- reading and youtubin' lots of topics 📚
+- Learning how to surf

 ## Reach out to me via these links: